Baby & Toddler Shoe Sizes

 Stand your baby barefoot on a piece of paper and use a marker to gently trace around each foot.
 Print our size finder to make this easier.

 Using a tape measure, measure the length from the heel to the tip of the longest toe.

-Add ½ inch, or 1.3 cm, to the longest measurement to allow room for growth, then use the sizing charts below to find the perfect size shoe for your baby or toddler.
+For both our My Flexx and My Shoes collections, add ½ inch or 1.3 cm to your child’s longest measurement to allow room for growth, then use the sizing charts below to find the perfect size shoe for your baby or toddler.

 Baby & Toddler Shoe Size Charts

-My Flexx & My Flexx Boots Size Chart
+My Flexx and My Flexx Boots Size Chart

 My Shoes & My Boots Size Chart